GeekFiftyFive/GeekFiftyFive.github.io/docs/_posts/2022-11-20-introducing-sunda.markdown

 Sunda is written in TypeScript, and has 0 production dependencies.
 The only dependencies are dev dependencies, e.g. TypeScript for transpiling the code and Jest for testing.

-Released of the project are hosted on `npm` and can be found [here](https://www.npmjs.com/package/sunda).
+Releases of the project are hosted on `npm` and can be found [here](https://www.npmjs.com/package/sunda).
 Deploying releases of the project to `npm` means it can be installed and ran very easily by running `npx sunda` or `npm install -g sunda` followed by `sunda`.

 # Basic Demo